CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 export default DisplayCooperResult
 ```

-If the props the component receives is not empty, it will set the results variable we declared above the if statement with some HTML code.
+If the props the component receives are not empty, it will set the results variable we declared above the if statement with some HTML code.
 In the HTML code we display the `age`, `gender` and `distance`, but we also call on a new function called `calculate()`.
-This one is defined above the render function.
-This is very similar to the BMI Calculator we have done before.
+This one is defined above the render method.
+This is very similar to what we did in the previous BMI Calculator application.
 We have extracted the actual calculation to a separate logic module.
-Let's go ahead and create that.
+Let's go ahead and create that:

-`mkdir src/Modules`
+`$ mkdir src/Modules`

 `$ touch src/Modules/CooperCalculator.js`